Projects per year

 Overview

-Arndt Emmerich is a Lecturer and Programme Leader in Sociology at the University of Hertfordshire and a Fellow of the Higher Education Academy (FHEA).
+Arndt Emmerich is a Senior Lecturer and Programme Leader in Sociology at the University of Hertfordshire and a Fellow of the Higher Education Academy (FHEA).
 Arndt is part of the international research project ENCOUNTERS (Muslim-Jewish Encounter, Diversity and Distance in Urban Europe: Religion, Culture and Social Model), investigating social, religious, and ethnic encounters between Muslims and Jews in urban Europe, in cooperation with the University of Durham, Birkbeck, Heidelberg, Strasbourg, Sciences Po and the Max Planck Institute for the Study of Religious and Ethnic Diversity.
 Between 2021 and 2023, he was a Postdoctoral Researcher at the Max Weber Institute of Sociology at Heidelberg University.
 Prior to that, Arndt was a Research Fellow at the Max Planck Institute for the Study of Religious and Ethnic Diversity and a Research Officer with the Changing Structures of Islamic Authority project at the University of Oxford.
 He holds a DPhil and MPhil from the University of Oxford and a BA in Sociology from the University of Essex.

 Research interests